shanujaiswal/Practice_Project/Python/Python Notes.md

 --> Python does not have a built-in switch statement like some other programming languages (such as C, C++, or Java).
 --> Similar functionality can be achieved using match statements (introduced in Python 3.10) or dictionary-based approaches.

+# Range()

+--> Range functions returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and stops before a specified number.
+--> Syntax of range()
+range( start?, stop, step? )
+Where:

+1. start (optional) → The starting number of the sequence (default is 0).
+2. stop (required) → The sequence ends before this number.
+3. step (optional) → The difference between each number (default is 1)

+==> Using range() in Loops

+1. Basic Usage (Only stop is provided)
+   --> If only one argument is given, start is assumed to be 0, and step is 1 --> Syntax for i in range(5): print(i)
+2. Specifying start and stop
+   --> If two arguments are provided, the sequence starts from start and stops before stop.
+   --> Syntax
+   for i in range(2, 6):
+   print(i)
+3. Using a Step Value (start, stop, step)
+   --> We can control the increment using the step argument --> Syntax for i in range(1, 10, 2): print(i)
+4. Using a Negative Step (Descending Order)
+   --> If step is negative, range() generates numbers in decreasing order.
+   --> Syntax
+   for i in range(10, 0, -2):
+   print(i)
+5. Using range() with list()
+   The range() function produces a generator, meaning it doesn’t create a list in memory.
+However, you can convert it into a list if needed:
+   --> Synatx
+   print(list(range(5)))